Death by Fortran Common Block

 From: Lauri Halonen (Tue, 28 Nov 1995)

 I was indeed not born yet in 1972 when ANFF-program had been written by A. R. Hoy, only in 1973.
-The article abstract can be found online and describes calculations for "The relationship of the anharmonic force constants in curvilinear internal coordinates to the observed vibration-rotation spectrum of a molecule is reviewed. [...]
+I found the article abstract online and it describes calculations for "The relationship of the anharmonic force constants in curvilinear internal coordinates to the observed vibration-rotation spectrum of a molecule is reviewed. [...]
 Sample calculations on the water and ammonia molecules are reported."

 More COMMON-block variables, more problems

-Then it turned that the dummy-array adjustment for FIND and FREF was only the tip of the iceberg, with several other variables alo dependent on the number of force-field parameters...
+Then it turned that the dummy-array adjustment for FIND and FREF was only the tip of the iceberg, with several other variables also dependent on the number of force-field parameters...

 From: Robert Brotherus (Wed, 29 Nov 1995)